Boeing lands first blow in tense air show battle

 "I think this show will be a little more subdued relative to 2011 but still a very, very positive outlook going forward.
 Production rates of airplanes on the commercial side are all on their way up.
 Our order books are full," he said.

-Delegates said defence companies were meeting international delegations who are shopping for a wide array of weapons.
+Delegates said defense companies were meeting international delegations who are shopping for a wide array of weapons.

 Boeing was taking potential buyers of its V-22 tilt-rotor aircraft - which flies like a plane but takes off and lands like a helicopter - out for demonstration flights and reported continued interest in its F-15 and F/A-18 fighter jets.

-Raytheon Chief Executive William Swanson said he comes to the show every year to meet personally with foreign buyers, and can't understand why other defence companies are so focused on their domestic troubles.
+Raytheon (RTN.N) Chief Executive William Swanson said he comes to the show every year to meet personally with foreign buyers, and can't understand why other defense companies are so focused on their domestic troubles.

 "There's opportunities there.
 Don't sit there and go, 'Oh woe is me.'
 Look at it and say, 'Okay, where's the opportunity?"
 Swanson told Reuters in an interview.